angelodlfrtr/outline-developer-documentation/docs/vpn/management/dynamic-access-keys.md

 Hosting the configuration is only half of a dynamic access key.
-What your users add to the Outline client is the _location_ of that configuration, written with the `ssconf://` scheme: take the HTTPS URL the configuration is served from and replace `https://` with `ssconf://`.
+What your users add to the Outline client is the _location_ of that configuration, written with the `ssconf://` scheme.
+Take the HTTPS URL the configuration is served from and replace `https://` with `ssconf://`.

 ```none